|

 two Jupiters at the time so I sold it.
 In early 2007 I sold my first 14-bit JP-8 for twice the going rate and no sooner had I shipped it out and I

 immediately regretted it.
-It was shipped FEDEX overnight and despite packing it for battle, FEDEX managed to dent it in transit.
+It was shipped FEDEX overnight and despite it being packed to withstand a nuclear war, FEDEX managed to dent it in transit.

 Soon afterwards the market dried up and the prices started to climb.
 It took me several months to find another but it

 was worth the wait.
-I ended up buying it off a fellow Alphaville fan who had it since the late 80's.
+I ended up buying my current JP-8 off a fellow Alphaville fan who had it since the late 80's.
 It's a 12-bit model and it sounds

 better than any I've owned in the past.
 It looks stunning in dark black with Encore

-Roland MC-202 - Another of those thin-sounding Rolands from the mid-80's.
-Basically two sequencers, a synth, and chiclet
+Roland MC-202 - Another of those thin-sounding Roland toys from the mid-80's.
+Basically a scaled back MC-4, a synth, and chiclet

 keyboard in a small plastic box.
 Cute!
 I bought it thinking I would use it as the core of a portable studio.
 But you can't save your sequences